-The School has retained an operating surplus of £274K (2016: £482K).
-In addition, a surplus of £295K (2016: deficit £377K) arose on the West Yorkshire Pension Fund and was also credited to reserves via the statement of comprehensive income.
+The School has retained an operating surplus of £151K (2018: surplus £136K).
+However, a deficit of £440K arose on the West Yorkshire Pension Fund (2018: surplus £151K) and so was debited to reserves via the statement of comprehensive income.

-In total, an amount of £569K (2016: £112K) was added to reserves with the year-end balance being £2,525K (2016: £1,956K).
+In total, an amount of £289K was deducted from reserves (2018: £287K was added) with the year-end balance being £2,509K (2018: £2,812K).
 The School remains in a healthy financial position both in relation to the operating surplus and the balance on reserves.

-The income of the School fell by 1.7 % from £3,201K to £3,147K primarily due to a small fall in grants income.
-The costs rose by 5.5% from £2,722K to £2,875K, this mainly related to the rise in staff costs following the rise in employer's pension contributions and the withdrawal of the national insurance rebates.
+The income of the School rose by 4.2% from £3,344K to £3,483K primarily due to a rise in tuition fee income.
+The costs rose by 3.6% from £3,213K to £3,329K, this rise mainly relating to expenditure on refurbishment and roofing work to the buildings and other one off project consultancy work on our property options.

-The School's key financial targets are to achieve an operating surplus of 3% of income (being approximately £100K) and to retain a minimum balance of seven months working capital (being approximately £1,700K).
+The School's key financial targets are to achieve an operating surplus of 3% of income (being approximately £100K) and to retain a minimum balance of seven months working capital (being approximately £1,900K).
 In both cases the targets are comfortably exceeded.

 The School has agreed and adopted a reserves policy whereby we retain a minimum of seven months working capital in reserves, which is considered both prudent and good practice in the HE Sector.
-The reserves policy enables the School to meet on-going commitments and cashflow needs and also to manage the liability associated with the West Yorkshire Pension Fund, where we need to monitor and manage the volatility in valuations.
+The reserves policy enables the School to meet on-going commitments and cash-flow needs and also to manage the liability associated with the West Yorkshire Pension Fund, where we need to monitor and manage the volatility in valuations.

-The School does not currently carry any mortgage or commercial lending costs and so expects that any further surplus funds would potentially be set aside to invest in the next phase of expansion or redevelopment of our property requirements.
+The School does not currently carry any mortgage or commercial lending costs and so expects that any additional surplus funds generated would potentially be set aside to invest in the next phase of expansion or redevelopment of our property requirements.